 Care must be taken in determining whether or not a journal or press is reputable.
 Because of changes in publication practices, a class of periodicals known as “predatory journals” has come into being.
 These journals have titles that sound scholarly but publish poor quality articles in exchange for payment by authors who are trying to pad their resumes.
 Do some checking to determine whether a reputable publisher, university, or scholarly organization stands behind a journal.
 Keep in mind that even the fact that a journal is indexed in a database as “scholarly” is no guarantee of its quality.
-These two websites can help you determine the quality of a journal:

 In the peer review process, a submitted article is circulated to experts in the relevant field.
 In a “blind” review, these experts will not know the author’s identity, increasing the likelihood that their assessment of the submission will be unbiased.The experts read the piece and decide whether it is well-researched and well-written and whether it makes a meaningful contribution to the conversation that is different enough from other articles to make it worth publishing.
 Reviewers may recommend that an article be rejected; that it be accepted; or that it be accepted, but only on condition that changes are made to correct or strengthen some aspect of the article.